cryptolok/CryptoTrooper/README.md

 https://twitter.com/cryptolok/status/780538653525377024

-For those who want the code there is a crypto-challenge:
+For those who want the code there was a crypto-challenge (no longer available):

 **YB ZD AD HQ OF NG MD FN RZ UZ**

 To decrypt the URL, you will have to play fair.

 Hint: you should pay more attention on how the ressource forms URLs and take in count the cipher's mechanics

+The only way to defeat evil is to become its master

+> "Research is to see what everybody else has seen, and to think what nobody else has thought."

+Albert Szent-Gyorgyi